Soares/simplifience.com/post/bias/hindsight.md

 Seems obvious, right?
 During a recession, you can't save as much.
 Salaries stagnate while prices rise.
 You've got to spend a larger portion of your income just to stay afloat.
 Sometimes income runs out and people have to dig into their savings -- if they have any.

 Like the all psychology experiments, the result was obvious.
-It's not clear why psychologists wasted money on study when anybody could have told you the answer in advance.
+It's not clear why psychologists wasted money on study when anybody could have predicted the answer in advance.

 {% call post.meditation('income-portion-prediction', 'What are the chances you would have predicted this in advance?') %}{% endcall %}